-1. What is the Nevada Hardest Hit Fund®?
+1. What is the Nevada Homeowner Assistance Fund?

-The Nevada Hardest Hit Fund® is a federally funded program that provides assistance to Nevada homeowners struggling to pay their mortgages due to financial hardships due to the coronavirus COVID-19 outbreak.
+The Nevada Homeowner Assistance Fund is a federally funded program that provides assistance to Nevada homeowners struggling to pay their mortgages due to financial hardships due to the coronavirus COVID-19 outbreak.
 Nevada received approximately $120 million to help qualified Nevada homeowners in their time of need.

-2. Who is responsible for the Nevada Hardest Hit Fund®?
+2. Who is responsible for the Nevada Homeowner Assistance Fund?

-The Nevada Hardest Hit Fund® is a federally funded program administered by the nonprofit, Nevada Affordable Housing Assistance Corporation (NAHAC), under the oversight of the Nevada Housing Division and the United States Department of the Treasury.
+The Nevada Homeowner Assistance Fund is a federally funded program administered by the nonprofit, Nevada Affordable Housing Assistance Corporation (NAHAC), under the oversight of the Nevada Housing Division and the United States Department of the Treasury.
 NAHAC is responsible for developing and maintaining program guidelines, policies, and procedures.

-3. Do I need to pay a fee to take part in the Nevada Hardest Hit Fund®?
+3. Do I need to pay a fee to take part in the Nevada Homeowner Assistance Fund?

-No. You will never be asked to pay a fee to participate in the Nevada Hardest Hit Fund®.
+No. You will never be asked to pay a fee to participate in the Nevada Homeowner Assistance Fund.
 In fact, you should beware of anyone who asks you to pay a fee in exchange for a counseling service or modification of a delinquent loan.
-If you suspect fraud connected to the Nevada Hardest Hit Fund®, you may report it in several confidential ways.
+If you suspect fraud connected to the Nevada Homeowner Assistance Fund, you may report it in several confidential ways.
 Click here to learn more.

-4. Is funding for the Nevada Hardest Hit Fund® limited?
+4. Is funding for the Nevada Homeowner Assistance Fund limited?

 Yes.
-Funding for the Nevada Hardest Hit Fund® is limited, and the funds must be expended by September 30, 2025.
+Funding for the Nevada Homeowner Assistance Fund is limited, and the funds must be expended by September 30, 2025.
 There are individual program limits and overall combined benefit cap of $100,000 per qualifying household.
 Individual program maximums may be found on our website, in the View Programs page.

 5. What types of foreclosure prevention programs are available?

-The Nevada Hardest Hit Fund® currently consists of four programs designed to help qualifying borrowers remain in their homes and avoid foreclosure:
+The Nevada Homeowner Assistance Fund currently consists of two programs designed to help qualifying borrowers remain in their homes and avoid foreclosure: